 "In an SOA each functionality is separated as a service.
 So, a certain application may use many services to provide a defined functionality.
 The principles of SOA define services as a separate platform- and system-independent entities - each capable of functioning on their own, thus providing reusability and interoperability across disparate platforms."

-There are various lifetimes of transaction in SOA architecture (Transaction lifetime is the minimum of time that a transaction is kept open).
-A transaction could be end in a few second or a couple of days!
-It depends of the underlying business requirements and implementation.
+There are various lifetimes of the transaction in SOA architecture (Transaction lifetime is the minimum of time that a transaction is kept open).
+A transaction could end in a few seconds or a couple of days!
+It depends on the underlying business requirements and implementation.
 Transactions with a short lifetime are easy to handle since the resources they use can be locked for the time required by maintaining the ACID properties.
 But the same strategy can't be applied to long-running transactions.

 For more information about the mentioned topic, you can refer these URLs: